 - Extending across the country for the fourth time, VocalEssence supports Chicago a cappella as they implement ¡Cantaré! with Julio Morales in the Chicago metro area, which will premiere new choral works at the ¡Cantaré!
 Chicago Community Concert in May 2020.

-- VocalEssence will provide partner schools with a map of Mexico, a toolbox of Mexican folk art, a teacher resource guide, and companion CD to address social, historical and cultural contexts of Mexican choral music that teachers can use as a springboard for integration into the school curriculum before, between, and after residencies.
+- VocalEssence will provide partner schools with a map of Mexico, a toolbox of Mexican cultural objects, a teacher resource guide, and companion CD to address social, historical and cultural contexts of Mexican choral music that teachers can use as a springboard for integration into the school curriculum before, between, and after residencies.

 - Evaluation is an important component of the program, as VocalEssence builds upon the evaluation tools developed by UpFront Consulting to ensure greatest student impact.